Dallas Drug Defense Attorneys

 Our firm is well-versed in federal and state drug charges, including those involving marijuana, cocaine, methamphetamines, heroin, OxyContin, mushrooms, ecstasy, and other types of drugs.

 Especially in cases involving federal drug offenses, you need a defense team you can trust.
 You need Scott H. Palmer, P.C.
-Attorney Palmer is a Board Certified Criminal Law Specialist by the Texas Board of Legal Specialization who boasts a 10.0 Avvo rating, has been selected to the Texas Super Lawyers® list (a Thomson Reuters service) from 2008 - 2016, and is backed by a team of successful defense lawyers.
+Dallas drug crime Attorney Palmer is a Board Certified Criminal Law Specialist by the Texas Board of Legal Specialization who boasts a 10.0 Avvo rating, has been selected to the Texas Super Lawyers® list (a Thomson Reuters service) from 2008 - 2016, and is backed by a team of successful defense lawyers.

 I've Been Arrested - What Now?

 As with any criminal arrest, it is important to remember that you are presumed to be innocent until proven guilty beyond a reasonable doubt.
 Police and prosecution must observe your constitutional rights at all times.
-When you need a drug crime lawyer in Texas, Scott Palmer, and our legal team can aggressively investigate the circumstances of your arrest to identify any errors or weaknesses such as:
+When you need a drug defense lawyer in Texas, Scott Palmer, and our legal team can aggressively investigate the circumstances of your arrest to identify any errors or weaknesses such as:

 - Illegal Search and Seizure